Lovegiver/ReactivePipeline/src/README.md.md

 The `ReactiveContext` class just contains the static methods we need to instantiate the necessary objects for creating a persistent Flux pipeline for your whole application.
 We will see each of them.
-Nevertheless, these methods do not
+Nevertheless, these methods / objects are not the only ones that are required to build a reactive app.
+The secon part

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks)